capnmidnight/Calla/README.md

 - Either __Hide the game view__ or __Separate the game and meeting views__ to be able to access the Jitsi Meet user settings.
 Lozya captures all of the mouse clicks to enable moving.
 - __Click on the map__ to move your avatar to wherever you want.
 Movement is instantaneous, with a smooth animation over the transition.
 Your avatar will stop at walls.
 - Or, __use the arrow keys__ on your keyboard to move.
+- __Click on yourself__ to open a list of Emoji.
+Select an Emoji to float it out into the map.
+- __Hit the E key__ to re-emote with your last selected Emoji.
-- You can __roll your mouse wheel__ to zoom in and out of the map view.
+- You can __roll your mouse wheel__ or __pinch your touchscreen__ to zoom in and out of the map view.
 This is useful for groups of people standing close to each other to see the detail in ther Avatar.
 - __Jitsi Meet's web client doesn't work on iOS!__ Sorry :(

 ## CONTRIBUTING